SoftwareAG/c8y-docs/content/protocol-integration/cloud-fieldbus-bundle/managing-fieldbus.md

 1. Select a dashboard and click **Add widget** in the top menu bar.
 2. Select the "Fieldbus device" widget and edit the title of the widget.
-3. Select the device that should be shown in the widget in the **Target assets or devices** section.
+3. Select the device that should be shown in the widget in the **Asset selection** section.
 4. Select the coils and registers to be shown on the widget.

 ![Adding the Fieldbus Device Widget](/images/device-protocols/cloud-fieldbus/fieldbus-widget.png)